 Create SKU numbers unique to your company.
 Avoid using manufacturer model, serial, or SKU numbers as your own SKU numbers.
 Otherwise, your numbers could become out of sync in the event that you resell products from a manufacturer who changes codes or you switch to a different manufacturing source.

 As a recap, let’s look at the best practices for developing your own SKU codes:

-- Keep codes between eight and 12 characters
+- Keep codes around 8-12 characters

 - Use a combination of letters and numbers